apex/up/docs/07-guides.md

 ### Mapping Domains from External Registrars

-If you purchased a domain via `up domains buy` then you can skip this step, however if you used an external registrar such as Godaddy you will need to delegate to AWS for DNS management.
+If you purchased a domain via `up domains buy` you can skip this step, however if you used an external registrar such as Godaddy you will need to delegate to AWS for DNS management.

 To do this you'll need to sign in to your registrar's site, and configure the nameservers.
 To figure out what values to use for the nameservers, run `up stack`, which outputs the NS records for the apex (top-level) domains of your application.